-31 Al business actors are expected to follow international guiding principles on privacy, including "OECD, Recommendation of the Council concerning Guidelines Governing the Protection of Privacy and Transborder Flows of Personal Data, OECD/LEGAL/0188" and "ISO/IEC 29100:2011 Information technology Security techniques Privacy framework."
+prompts).
+18 Al business actors are expected to follow international guiding principles on privacy, including "OECD, Recommendation of the Council concerning Guidelines Governing the Protection of Privacy and Transborder Flows of Personal Data, OECD/LEGAL/0188" and "ISO/IEC 29100:2011 Information technology Security techniques Privacy framework."
 In addition, the Global Cross-Border Privacy Rules (CBPR) Forum has been established with the purpose of promoting the smooth cross-border transfer of personal data and the interoperability of regulations in countries across a broader range, and Japan joined it in April 2022 and has announced the Global CBPR Framework.
 As for generative AI, refer to the "Statement on Generative AI" by the G7 Data Protection and Privacy Authorities Roundtable (June 2023) and the "Resolution on Generative Artificial Intelligence Systems" by the Global Privacy Assembly (GPA) (October 2023) as well.

-32 Details on methods are published in the "Guidelines for secure AI system development" (November 2023) by the National Cyber Security Centre (NCSC) of the UK as well.
+19 For details on methods, refer to the "Guidelines for secure AI system development" (November 2023) by the National Cyber Security Centre (NCSC) of the UK as well.